2011 D.C. United Women season

-The 2011 D.C.
-United Women season was the team's inaugural season.
+The 2011 season was the inaugural season of the D.C.
+United Women.
 For the 2011 season, D.C.
 United Women played in the W-League, the second tier of women's professional soccer in the United States and Canada, specifically in the Northeast Division of the Eastern Conference.

 United began the season on May 25 and concluded the regular season on July 10.
 They won their first match against the New York Magic 3–0 with goals by Christine Nairn and Bri Hovington.
 The team finished the regular season with a 5-3-2 record, tied on points for second place in the division with the New Jersey Wildcats.
 However, they lost the tiebreaker on head-to-head competition and therefore fell short of making the W-League playoffs.

 Match results

 W-League

 The D.C.
 United Women played their inaugural match against New Jersey fielding a lineup which featured two former USWNT players.